ThomasLegleu/RoboND-Kinematics-Project/writeup_template.md

 #### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.

-And here's where you can draw out and show your math for the derivation of your theta angles.

-![alt text][image2]

-### Project Implementation

-#### 1. Fill in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
-Your code must guide the robot to successfully complete 8/10 pick and place cycles.
-Briefly discuss the code you implemented and your results.

 #### Inverse Position

 First step is to get the end-effector position(Px, Py, Pz) and orientation (Roll, Pitch, Yaw) from the test cases data class